cyrus-and/chrome-remote-interface/README.md

 Setup
 -----

-Either Chrome itself or another implementation needs to be running on a known port in order to use this module (defaults to `localhost:9222`).
+An instance of either Chrome itself or another implementation needs to be running on a known port in order to use this module (defaults to `localhost:9222`).

 ### Chrome/Chromium